Cultural influences on child development

 It is important to note that culture is not static.
 It is constantly evolving, and children are exposed to a variety of cultural influences throughout their lives.
 This means that children's cultural identities are also constantly evolving.

-What are some cultural factors that influence child development?
-Here are some of the socio-cultural influences that may impact on a child:
+Here are some of the socio-cultural influences that may impact a child:

 There are many ways that early childhood educators can focus on culture.
 Here are a few ideas:

 By focusing on culture, early childhood educators can create a more inclusive and supportive learning environment for all children.
-This is essential for helping children to develop a positive sense of identity, promote understanding and respect for diversity, and to improve academic outcomes.
+This is essential for helping children to develop a positive sense of identity, promote understanding and respect for diversity, and improve academic outcomes.

 Interested in learning more about culture in relation to early childhood development?
 ChildCareEd has several courses available to support providers in their work with a diverse population of children.